 If any lonesome scriptwriters trawling the oceans of fanfiction for ideas want to borrow any of mine that are posted on this website: feel free.
 After all: I borrowed your characters and backgrounds when I wrote them.
 Anybody wishing to contact me about anything in particular can do so either through my own website, or on this one.

 I'm rubbish at fan art and fan vids so if you have one that you think suits any of my stories and want to share, or if you feel like making your own, feel free.
 Just don't ask me to make any!
+I believe there is one still out there on you tube called "You" for my Primeval story "Perhaps Love".

 And yes, apparently I do take requests.
 I'll accept most challenges when it comes to writing.